 The issue with the highest overall weighted-average bid rate is auctioned first, and remaining issues are auctioned in order of their weighted-average bid rates, listed in descending order.
 A firm’s borrowing capacity is reduced by the par amount of each loan award before bids on issues with lower weighted-average bid rates are considered.
 When a dealer reaches its total borrowing capacity, subsequent bids are eliminated from selection.

 For example, if SOMA owns $1.0 billion of an issue, $900 million will be available to lend each day.
-However, if $500 million of the issue is out on loan and dealers failed to return the issue by noon, SOMA will hold only $500 million of the issue in custody at the time of auction.
-As such, the remaining $500 million of the issue will be available at auction.
+However, if $500 million of the issue is out on loan and dealers failed to return the issue by noon, and an additional $100 million has been committed as collateral for repurchase operations, SOMA will hold only $400 million of the issue in custody at the time of auction.
+As such, the remaining $400 million of the issue will be available at auction.

-SOMA holdings are provided to the primary dealers via FedTrade daily and published on the New York Fed external web site once a week to provide a reasonable approximation of the SOMA holdings on any given day.
+SOMA holdings are provided to the primary dealers via FedTrade daily and published on the New York Fed external website once a week to provide a reasonable approximation of the SOMA holdings on any given day.
 In addition, Federal Reserve primary market purchases of Treasury securities are included in the Treasury Auction Results announcements released after each Treasury auction.
 SOMA holdings may vary from these published amounts, however, as a consequence of System operations such as outright transactions.
-Current SOMA holdings can be obtained by contacting New York Fed Public Affairs.

 Bids must be submitted in increments of $1 million.
 Bids submitted in less than $1 million increments will not be accepted by FedTrade.